bernie-skipole/indi/README.md

 Only open communications is defined in this package, security and authentication is not considered.
 Transmission between servers could pass over an encrypted VPN or SSH tunnel.
 Any such implementation is not described here.

+The web service does not provide any authentication, and is only suitable for an Intranet, not for an open Internet connection.